elycruz/walrs/inputfilter/README.md

 ## Members

-- `Input` - Rule struct to add validators, and/or 'filters', to.
+- `Input` - Rule struct to add validators, and/or 'filters' to.
 - 'validators/'
   - `IntegerValidator`
   - `FloatValidator`